 Analysis of Poem "The Sun Rising" by John Donne

-John Donne and The Sun Rising
+John Donne And A Summary of The Sun Rising

 The Sun Rising is a love poem set in the speaker's bedroom, where he and his lover lay in bed presumably after a night of passion.
 The sun is seen as an unwanted dawn intruder, invading the couple's space, and is initially insulted before being challenged.